An Active Learning Framework for Efficient Robust Policy Search: Introduction

+In this work, we demonstrate a novel way to improve their sample complexity while maintaining the performance and robustness of the learned policy through the use of Active Learning for intelligently selecting model parameters for which to sample trajectories for learning.
+Active Learning is used to directly acquire some desired subset of the trajectories (such as the subset resulting in the worst performance), while collecting as little additional data as possible.
+In contrast, existing methods sample parameters directly from the ensemble\cite{ensemble-avg-wang,epopt,sysid}, and possibly discard large portions of the collected trajectories \cite{epopt}.
+The resulting framework, EffAcTS, offers greatly improved scalability, thus broadening its applicability to real-world problems.
+The structure of the framework and the use of active learning for trajectory sampling results in some connections between Robust Policy Search and Multi-Task Learning.
+We discuss the relation between the two problems, as well as the differences in their solution approaches.

-We introduce an active learning framework for intelligently selecting model parameters for which to sample trajectories so as to directly acquire some desired subset of the trajectories (such as the subset resulting in the worst performance), while collecting as little additional data as possible.
-We then present an instantiation of the framework in the setting of an existing robust policy search approach, EPOpt, and perform experimental validation on environments from standard continuous control benchmarks to empirically demonstrate significant reductions in sample complexity while still being able to learn robust policies.
-We also explore connections to Multi-Task Learning that are revealed upon casting Robust Policy Search as a Multi-Task Learning problem and discuss its relation to existing work in the area.
+Thus, the contributions of this paper are as follows: (1) We introduce a novel Active Learning framework that performs more judicious collection of trajectories for training robust policies, resulting in low sample complexity; (2) We present an instantiation of the framework using Linear Bandits, and perform experimental validation on environment ensembles from standard continuous control benchmarks to empirically demonstrate significant reductions in sample complexity while still being able to learn robust policies; (3) We explore connections to Multi-Task Learning that are revealed upon casting Robust Policy Search as a Multi-Task Learning problem and discuss its relation to existing work in the area.